awsdocs/aws-cloud9-user-guide/doc_source/lambda-functions.md

 ### Upload Code for a Lambda Function Created By the Create Serverless Application Wizard<a name="lambda-function-upload-code-wizard"></a>

-After you [create a Lambda function with the Create serverless application wizard](#lambda-functions-create) in your environment, you can upload the local version of that function to the related remote version of the function in Lambda as follows\.
+After you [Create a Lambda Function With the Create Serverless Application Wizard](#lambda-functions-create) in your environment, you can upload the local version of that function to the related remote version of the function in Lambda as follows\.

 1. In the **Lambda** section of the **AWS Resources** window, expand the **Local Functions** list, if it isn't already expanded\.